adamtow/cronios/documentation.md

 - Send emails on your behalf during the day.
 - Take a photo at periodic times and email them to you.
 - Display an hourly status report of the current time, online status, battery level, weather, upcoming events & reminders and step count.
-- Prompt you periodically to see how you are feeling during the day.
+- Ask you how you are feeling periodically throughout the day.
 Results are [recorded to a text document](https://routinehub.co/shortcut/1488) or uploaded automatically to a [spreadsheet in the cloud](https://routinehub.co/shortcut/1484).

 ![Cronios on the iPad Pro](https://atow.files.wordpress.com/2018/12/ivborw0kggoaaaansuheugaadgaaaajucayaaad194waaaacxbiwxmaaastaaaleweampwyaabc-2-3-1.png)